Church Plant Partners

 What is the Vision for Christ Church Presbyterian?

 If the Lord wills, He will establish and build the church plant.
-Regardless of how large an interest group gathers, how much money pours into the plant, or how perfect our plans are, it is Christ alone who builds His church!
+Regardless of how large a group gathers, how much money pours into the plant, or how perfect our plans are, it is Christ alone who builds His church!
 For this is what we read in Matthew 16:18, where Jesus proclaims, "I will build My church."
 Keeping the truth that God builds churches in mind, we are pursuing committed, unceasing, faithful, Spirit-empowered prayer, asking the Lord to establish and maintain the work.
-Lord willing, interested families and individuals from Covenant and partnering churches will continue to join our efforts to plant the new church.
 By God's grace, the church plant's growth will come primarily through faithful evangelistic outreach in the Northwest Knoxville area by TE John Blevins and the interested group.
 This need for evangelistic growth is good because church planting means bringing the gospel to the area.
-Because the Bible tells us in Romans 10:14-15 that God saves sinners primarily through the preaching of His Word, we will begin weekly worship services as soon as possible.
+Because the Bible tells us in Romans 10:14-15 that God saves sinners primarily through the preaching of His Word, we are thankful the Lord provided the opportunity to begin weekly worship services in August 2021.
 At the same time, we may pursue outreach through Bible studies, prayer meetings, and hospitality, but it is looking towards gathering people for Lord's Day corporate worship.
 We want to be clear to everyone that we are laboring by God's grace to establish a new church, in which the Spirit will gather the elect for corporate worship, discipleship, and the continued proclamation of the gospel.
 The church plant will bear the church's marks of the preaching of God's Word, the administration of the sacraments, and church discipline.

 Christ Church seeks to glorify God by obeying His commands regarding the mission, worship, organization, discipleship, and ministry of Christ's Church.
 We believe historic Reformed Westminstarian Presbyterianism is the most biblically accurate expression of Christianity.
 Christ Church will bear the church's historic reformational marks while ministering through the ordinary means of grace the Lord has given to His Church.